Individual development account: Assets for Independence

 The Department of Health and Human Services currently funds the majority of IDAs through Assets for Independence (AFI), a competitive grant program administered by the Office of Community Services (OCS).
 OCS awards grants to nonprofit entities and state, local and Tribal governments that administer AFI projects.
 Grantees are required to raise an equal contribution of nonfederal funds to match the federal AFI grant.
-Just in 2012 alone, AFI granted over $13 million USD to over 60 institutions including city councils, nonprofit organizations, universities and other community based organizations.
+Just in 2012 alone, AFI granted over US$13 million to over 60 institutions including city councils, nonprofit organizations, universities and other community based organizations.

 Project participants receive up to $2,000 in federal matching funds.
 In order for participants to be considered eligible for an IDA through AFI, participants must be TANF eligible, EITC eligible, or have income at or below 200% of the poverty line.
 Since the inception of the program in 1999, AFI has enabled more than 60,000 low-income earners save through an AFI IDA.